neuppl/disc/README.md

 Then follow the instructions given in [rsdd-ocaml](https://github.com/neuppl/rsdd-ocaml) to use its library functions.

+Then run `dune build`.
+If it gives errors on missing packages, install them using `opam install $PACKAGE_NAME`.

 # Running

 After you build using `dune build`, an executable will be available under `_build/`.
 Alternatively, you can also do `dune exec -- disc $FILE $FLAGS`.